MitoBlock/go-client/README.md

 ## How to run

+**Import types from local mitoblockchain / mitoblockchaindev or from remote github repo.
+Please see the 'replace' declaration in go.mod file**

 Ensure the go.mod file matches the source code in module:

 `go mod tidy`

 Run:

 `go run .` or `go run main.go`